 Vapor History: Vacant Places by Hantasi (September 6th, 2012)

-For our Vaporwave history segment on Episode 17, I covered a release from 2012 that helped birth a crucial subgenre of scene’s second wave: Vacant Places by Hantasi
+For our Vaporwave history segment on Episode 17, I covered a release from 2012 that helped birth a crucial subgenre of scene’s second wave: Vacant Places by Hantasi.
+UPDATED with comments from the artist!

 For our Vaporwave history segment on Episode 17, I covered a release from 2012 that helped birth a crucial subgenre of scene’s second wave: Vacant Places by Hantasi.